AlexSzen/sw-irradiance/README.md

 - In canonical_code/ run "python setup_residual_totirr --base path_to_experimental_data/".
 This will fit a linear model using means and stds of AIA images and a Huber loss, then save the means and stds as well as the model.
 - In canonical_code/, run "python cfg_residual_unified_train_totirr.py --src path_to_config_files/ --data_root path_to_experimental_data/ --target path_to_train_results_folder/".
 This will read the configuration JSON file, create the specified model using the specified parameters, and train it.
 It will save train and val losses as well as best performing model into the --target folder.
 - To test the model, run "python cfg_residual_unified_test_totirr.py --src path_to_config_files/ --models path_to_train_results_folder/ --data_root path_to_experimental_data/ --target path_to_test_results_folder/ --phase test".
 This will generate a text file with errors on the test set (or on whichever --phase you specified).
-/!\ You need to modify the hardcoded path in printErrors() to math the path of your clean data. /!\
+/!\ You need to modify the hardcoded path in printErrors() to the path of your clean data. /!\

 ## Use the model for inference